openfisca/extension-template/README.md

 ## Setting up your Extension Package

-This set of instructions **only needs to be followed once** and will create your own copy of this boilerplate directory, customising it to the country you want to work on.
+This set of instructions **only needs to be followed once** and will create your own copy of this boilerplate directory, customising it to the jurisdiction you want to work on.
 You will need to have [Git](https://git-scm.com) installed.

 ### Using GitHub (recommended for GitHub users)